-SST measures how far the data are from the mean and SSE measures how far the data are from the model’s predicted values.
+SST measures how far the data are from the mean, and SSE measures how far the data are from the model’s predicted values.
 Different combinations of these two values provide different information about how the regression model compares to the mean model.

 The difference between SST and SSE is the improvement in prediction from the regression model, compared to the mean model.
 Dividing that difference by SST gives R-squared.
 It is the proportional improvement in prediction from the regression model, compared to the mean model.
 It indicates the goodness of fit of the model.

-Zero indicates that the proposed model does not improve prediction over the mean model and one indicating perfect prediction.
+Zero indicates that the proposed model does not improve prediction over the mean model.
+One indicates perfect prediction.
 Improvement in the regression model results in proportional increases in R-squared.

 One pitfall of R-squared is that it can only increase as predictors are added to the regression model.
 This increase is artificial when predictors are not actually improving the model’s fit.
 To remedy this, a related statistic, Adjusted R-squared, incorporates the model’s degrees of freedom.

 An example is a study on how religiosity affects health outcomes.
 A good result is a reliable relationship between religiosity and health.
 No one would expect that religion explains a high percentage of the variation in health, as health is affected by many other factors.
 Even if the model accounts for other variables known to affect health, such as income and age, an R-squared in the range of 0.10 to 0.15 is reasonable.

-A significant F-test indicates that the observed R-squared is reliable, and is not a spurious result of oddities in the data set.
-Thus, the F-test determines whether the proposed relationship between the response variable and the set of predictors is statistically reliable, and can be useful when the research objective is either prediction or explanation.
+A significant F-test indicates that the observed R-squared is reliable and is not a spurious result of oddities in the data set.
+Thus the F-test determines whether the proposed relationship between the response variable and the set of predictors is statistically reliable.
+It can be useful when the research objective is either prediction or explanation.

 The RMSE is the square root of the variance of the residuals.
 It indicates the absolute fit of the model to the data–how close the observed data points are to the model’s predicted values.
 Whereas R-squared is a relative measure of fit, RMSE is an absolute measure of fit.
-As the square root of a variance, RMSE can be interpreted as the standard deviation of the unexplained variance, and has the useful property of being in the same units as the response variable.
+As the square root of a variance, RMSE can be interpreted as the standard deviation of the unexplained variance.
+It has the useful property of being in the same units as the response variable.

 The best measure of model fit depends on the researcher’s objectives, and more than one are often useful.
 The statistics discussed above are applicable to regression models that use OLS estimation.